-Where, for the purpose of obtaining illegal benefits or creating an illegal impact, conduct that causes psychological coercion of others, impacts or restricts their physical liberty, threatens their security in their persons or property, or impacts the normal order of the economy and society is carried out against others or in related places, it may be found to be a criminal method of organized crime.
+Where, for the purpose of obtaining illegal benefits or creating an illegal impact, conduct such as harassment, entanglement, creating a commotion, or gathering to create a disturbance, which causes psychological coercion of others, impacts or restricts their physical liberty, threatens their security in their persons or property, or impacts the normal order of the economy and society is carried out against others or in related places, it may be found to be a criminal method of organized crime.

 Article 32: Measures such as non-local detention, separate detention, or solitary detention may be employed for criminal suspects and defendants in organized crime cases to prevent collusion, secret communications, and so forth.